+Help graphic Parameter

+Q351 Direction?
+Climb=+1, Up-cut=-1 (optional)

 Type of milling operation.
 The direction of spindle rotation is taken into account.

 +1 = climb milling

 -1 = up-cut milling

+(if you enter 0, climb milling is performed)

+Input: -1, 0, +1 or PREDEF

+Q370 Path overlap factor? (optional)

-Help graphic Parameter The control uses the path overlap factor to determine the stepover factor k.
-0 : The control uses the greatest path overlap possible for the first helical path.
+The control uses the path overlap factor to determine the stepover factor k.

+O: The control uses the greatest path overlap possible for the first helical path.
 The control does this to prevent the tool from contacting the workpiece surface.
-All other paths are distributed uniformly. >0: The control multiplies the factor by the active tool radius.
+All other paths are distributed uniformly.

+>0: The control multiplies the factor by the active tool radius.
 The result is the stepover factor k.

 Input: 0.11999 or PREDEF